InterDigitalInc/AdvantEDGE/examples/demo1/README.md

 #### Configure demo specific dashboards

-Only need to do it once, or when the demo dashboard changes

 Follow the procedure described in [Scenario Monitoring](../../docs/use/monitoring.md#configure-dashboards).
-The demo specific dashboard that is loaded can also be found at `AdvantEDGE/examples/demo1/demo1-dashboards.json`
+The demo specific dashboard that is loaded can also be found at `~/AdvantEDGE/examples/demo1/demo1-dashboards.json`

-> Demo specific dashboards are stored in Kibana.<br>
-> Next time you want to use the demo scenario; demo specific dashboard will be available.

 #### Start iperf proxy